ministryofjustice/hmpps-nomis-sync-dashboard/README.md

 ### Running the app for development

 To start the main services excluding the example typescript template app:

 `docker compose up --scale=app=0`

 Install dependencies using `npm install`, ensuring you are using `node v18.x` and `npm v9.x`

 Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm)), run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
-This matches the `engines` config in `package.json` and the CircleCI build config.
+This matches the `engines` config in `package.json` and the github action build config.

 And then, to build the assets and start the app with nodemon: